Those who can’t manage to build eco-friendly features into their mosques take measures to make their buildings and congregation more eco-friendly

-Some mosques are initiating projects such as gardens, bee-keeping, farm visits, nature walks and tree-planting schemes.
+A number of mosques are now initiating projects such as gardens, bee-keeping, farm visits, nature walks, tree-planting schemes, solar panels and water and waste recycling.
 Some of these measures help keep down running costs, or even turn into enterprises that support themselves, while getting worshippers to work together and get to know one another better.
 More importantly it gives members of the congregation to get closer to Allah’s creation and give them an understanding of the irrevocable human connection with nature and how we should treat it.

 Determining that one individual can use up to nine gallons of water a day through the process of Wudhu five times a day, and accounting for the approximate daily visitors to the mosque, the winning team calculated that the local mosque they visited used 2,628,000 gallons a year.